Social Security Benefits: When and How to Take Benefits

 However, if you are married or have been married, there is a much more sophisticated puzzle to work through with thousands of different benefit receipt options.
 The primary objective is to maximize the total income received over both your lifetime and your spouse’s lifetime.
 Social Security rules allow for various methods receiving benefits not only on your own work history record, but potentially on your spouse’s or ex-spouse’s record as well.
 There are several methods of structuring benefits to maximize total lifetime payouts, but they are not well-known or understood.
 Moreover, guidance from the Social Security administration on optimal ways to take benefits is slim to none.

-Smith & Howard Wealth Management’s financial planners have guided numerous clients through the maze of options available in taking Social Security retirement benefits.
+Smith and Howard Wealth Management’s financial planners have guided numerous clients through the maze of options available in taking Social Security retirement benefits.
 Using sophisticated tools and analysis, we work with individuals and couples to develop a strategy that achieves the maximum lifetime benefit and complements your overall financial plan and retirement goals.

 Each day over 10,000 people reach retirement age and many will use little more than a gut feeling to decide when and how to take Social Security retirement benefits.
 Like most Americans, you have probably spent the majority, if not all, of your career paying into the Social Security system.
 In fact, it may end up being one of your largest financial assets in retirement.
 Therefore, you owe it to your spouse and yourself to maximize the benefit that you will receive from the system.
 When and how to receive Social Security benefits is one of the biggest financial decisions you will make, so we urge you to seek guidance in making this important decision.

-Please contact either a Smith & Howard Wealth Management professional at 404-874-6244 or your tax/financial planning advisor prior to taking any action.
+Please contact either a Smith and Howard Wealth Management professional at 404-874-6244 or your tax/financial planning advisor prior to taking any action.
 We will be happy to meet with you to review your situation.

-Copyright 2013 Smith & Howard Wealth Management, LLC (“SHWM”).
+Copyright 2013 Smith and Howard Wealth Management, LLC (“SHWM”).
 All references in this publication referring to our average allocation or “typical portfolios” reflect those of the fully discretionary accounts of clients with moderate risk profiles.
 Actual client portfolios are tailored to individual client circumstances and asset allocations may vary.
-Any reference to returns reflect the performance of asset classes, are for illustration purposes only, and do not reflect the returns of any specific investment of Smith & Howard Wealth Management.
+Any reference to returns reflect the performance of asset classes, are for illustration purposes only, and do not reflect the returns of any specific investment of Smith and Howard Wealth Management.
 No representation is made that any investment decisions discussed herein have been profitable in the past or will be in the future.
 Past performance is no guarantee of future results.
 A list of all recommended investments is available upon request.

 Subscribe to our newsletter to get inside access to timely news, trends and insights from Smith and Howard Wealth Management.